 - You can now print a test page from your operating system and clean the printer head or other options available for the printer through your operating system and printer app on your computer.

 B200 problem on Canon PIXMA

-If the problem persists after trying all of the above solutions to the B200 problem, then you probably have to face the tough decision to buy a new printer.
-Replacing the printer head is very expensive and it’s probably not worth it on this rather old printer model.
+If the problem persists after trying all of the above solutions to the B200 problem, then you probably have to face the tough decision of buying a new printer.
+Replacing the printer head is very expensive, and it’s probably not worth it on this rather old printer model.
 The printer head is one of the most expensive items on a printer.
 If you can’t make the B200 problem go away, it’s time to retire your Canon printer and buy a completely new one.
 You can get a decent printer for $100 these days.